Randolph Hall is the vice president of research and a professor in the Daniel J. Epstein Department of Industrial and Systems Engineering.

+Hall leads USC’s nearly $800 million per year research enterprise, overseeing research advancement, administration and ethics.
 Hall’s experience includes serving as the founder/principal investigator for two national research centers, the Center for Risk and Economic Analysis of Terrorism Events (CREATE), and the National Center for Metropolitan Transportation Research (METRANS).
 He also served as senior associate dean for research in the Viterbi School of Engineering for four years.
-Hall was chair of Industrial and Systems Engineering during a period when the faculty size grew by 50%, and when it became the first named academic department at the University of Southern California, upon receipt of a $10 million gift from Daniel J. Epstein.
-Prior to joining USC, Hall was manager of systems engineering at Partners for Advanced Transit and Highways, a faculty member at the University of California, Berkeley, and a senior research engineer at General Motors.
+Hall was chair of the Epstein Department of Industrial and Systems Engineering during a period when the faculty size grew by 50%, and when it became the first named academic department at the University of Southern California.

 As Vice President, Hall has led the creation of: policies to catalyze collaborative research, including changes in promotions and tenure, research attribution, and shared repositories; funding programs that support collaborative research and shared equipment; and infrastructure and events enabling digital scholarship, as well as standards for research transparency and reproducibility.
 He has helped faculty create national research centers, built alliances with external research institutes, developed the Center for Excellence in Research, created the DC-based research advancement office, and built an integrated research office that encompasses contracts and grants, technology transfer, human subject protection, animal resources, research ethics, research training, research advancement and internal grant programs.
 Hall is the architect for the TARA research administration system at USC, providing software tools that support research administration, compliance, technology transfer and business intelligence.